 The four-year undergraduate program in mathematics leads to the degree of Bachelor of Science.
 The purpose of the undergraduate option is to give students an understanding of the broad outlines of modern mathematics, to stimulate their interest in research, and to prepare them for later work, either in pure mathematics or allied sciences.
-Unless students have done very well in mathematics
+Unless students have done very well in mathematics courses in their freshman and sophomore years, they should not contemplate specializing in mathematics.

 Since the more interesting academic and industrial positions open to mathematicians require training beyond a bachelor's degree, students who intend to make mathematics their profession must normally plan to continue with graduate study.
 Some students use their background in mathematics as an entry to other fields such as physics, computer science, statistics, economics, business, finance, medicine, or law.
 The schedule of courses in the undergraduate mathematics option is flexible.
 It enables students to adapt their programs to their needs and mathematical interests and gives them the opportunity to become familiar with creative mathematics early in their careers.
 In particular, students are encouraged to consider courses in areas such as applied and computational mathematics, physics, finance, economics, control and dynamical systems, computer science, electrical engineering, and computation and neural systems.